makersacademy/airport_challenge/README.md

 * Creating a program to manage planes landing and taking off at airports, using a TDD approach.

-* Planes can land at an airport, and then take off, as long as the weather is not stormy (which is it 20% of the time).
-Planes cannot land if they have already landed, and cannot take off if they are already in the air.
-They also cannot take off from an airport unless they are already at that airport.
+* Planes can land at an airport, and then take off, as long as the weather is not stormy (which is it 20% of the time)

+* Planes cannot land if they have already landed, and cannot take off if they are already in the air

+* Planes cannot take off from an airport unless they are already at that airport

-* Tests written with RSpec.
-Rubocop used to check Ruby syntax and conventions.
+* Tests written with RSpec

+* Rubocop used to check Ruby syntax and conventions

 * Test coverage is 100%

-User stories covered:
+User stories specified and covered:
 -------

 ```